- Fever, fast breathing, and rapid heart rate may signal septicemia.

-The signs and symptoms of septicemia include fever, low blood pressure, rapid respiratory rate and confusion.
-These symptoms can vary depending on the severity or cause of the infection, and the patient's general health status.
+Common symptoms of septicemia include fever, low blood pressure, rapid breathing, fast heart rate, and confusion.
+These symptoms can appear suddenly and vary depending on the cause of the infection and a person’s overall health.

 Common symptoms